 Our curriculum: enhancing the internship experience

 Our unique curriculum and high caliber of program applicants has attracted many prominent Muslim scholars and experts, who have enthusiastically volunteered their time and knowledge to support the program.
 In addition to reinforcing the internship experience, the MPSN curriculum contributes to university course work and provides for thesis development.
-These aspects of the MPSN program have proven to facilitate personal and career development and to reinforce a Muslim identity based on knowledge, ethics, and service to society.
+These aspects of the MPSN Fellowship Program have proven to facilitate personal and career development and to reinforce a Muslim identity based on knowledge, ethics, and service to society.

 Since 9/11, Muslim Americans have become a visible minority and a convenient target.
 While our talent in various spheres of education and business is evident, we have yet to make an impact on the development of public policy in the United States.
-The MPSN program provides the Muslim American community its best opportunity to show America that Muslim values and ideals can provide meaningful contributions, while at the same time defusing the tide of misunderstanding that Muslim Americans face.
+The MPSN Fellowship Program provides the Muslim American community its best opportunity to show America that Muslim values and ideals can provide meaningful contributions, while at the same time defusing the tide of misunderstanding that Muslim Americans face.

 Application information can be downloaded at our website muslimpublicservice.org.
 We are a registered 501(c)3 nonprofit organization dedicated to accountable and transparent operation.